mattsq/crosslearner/docs/datasets.rst

   Semi-synthetic Infant Health and Development Program benchmark with 100 replications.
 ``get_jobs_dataloader``
   Jobs training dataset (NSW study) used for off-policy evaluation.
+The covariates and outcome are standardised.
 ``get_acic2016_dataloader`` / ``get_acic2018_dataloader``
   Load the ACIC challenge benchmarks.
 The loaders automatically download the ``.npz`` files if they are not present locally.